HappyM0f0/School_District_Analysis/README.md

 ## Overview of school district analysis

-Overview of the school district analysis: Explain the purpose of this analysis.

 The purpose of the school district analysis is to correct data that was assumed to be correct.
-After evidence of academic dishonesty was discovered and data within students_complete.csv was known to be incomplete; further analysis was needed to accurately provide data about the school district analysis.
+After evidence of academic dishonesty was discovered and data within *students_complete.csv* was known to be incomplete; further analysis was needed to accurately provide information about the school district analysis.

 The audit is looking to correct the data by:
 - remove Thomas High School ninth graders